Trip World: Gameplay

-Yakopoo is able to shapeshift between three different primary forms at any time, these forms are manually activated by the player when desired.
-In his normal form, he is able to walk and to jump and can attack enemies by kicking them.
-When Yakopoo's ears transform into wings, he is able to fly in a limited way.
-This form doesn't allow to fly completely freely through a stage due to gravity, and since the player isn't able to change direction during flight, and Yakopoo always falls down when he touches a wall.
-In the third form, Yakopoo resembles a fish.
-While he can't move on the ground, the fish-like Yakopoo is able to swim well and attack enemies with foam in water.
-Beneath these three forms, Yakopoo also occasionally shapeshifts into other special forms for a limited time, by collecting special power-ups that otherwise can't be activated manually.
-Such as Flower Yakopoo (stunning enemies with seeds) or Tail Yakopoo (tail attack with long range) for a short time.
+Yakopoo is able to shapeshift between different forms; each one can provide unique abilities but may change the way of attacking enemies and navigating stages.
+Primarily, the player can manually shapeshift Yakopoo to switch between three forms at any time.
+In his first form, he can walk, jump, and attack enemies by kicking them.
+In the second form, Yakopoo transforms his ears into wings; he is able to glide.
+In the third form, Yakopoo resembles a fish, with which he can swim well and attack enemies with foam in water.
+Other special forms can be found by collecting special fruit power-ups for a short time, that otherwise can't be activated manually.
+For instance, Flower Yakopoo (stuns enemies with seeds) or Tail Yakopoo (tail attack with long range).